Xenophobia

-Xenophobia (from Ancient Greek ξένος (xénos) 'strange, foreign, or alien' and φόβος (phóbos) 'fear') is the fear or dislike of anything which is perceived as being foreign or strange.
-It is an expression which is based on the perception that a conflict exists between an in-group and an out-group and it may manifest itself in suspicion of one group's activities by members of the other group, a desire to eliminate the presence of the group which is the target of suspicion, and fear of losing a national, ethnic, or racial identity.
+Xenophobia (from Ancient Greek ξένος (xénos) 'strange, foreign, or alien' and φόβος (phóbos) 'fear') is the fear or dislike of anything that is perceived as being foreign or strange.
+It is an expression that is based on the perception that a conflict exists between an in-group and an out-group and it may manifest itself in suspicion of one group's activities by members of the other group, a desire to eliminate the presence of the group that is the target of suspicion, and fear of losing a national, ethnic, or racial identity.

-Alternate definitions
+Alternative definitions

 A 1997 review article on xenophobia holds that it is "an element of a political struggle about who has the right to be cared for by the state and society: a fight for the collective good of the modern state."

 According to Italian sociologist Guido Bolaffi, xenophobia can also be exhibited as an "uncritical exaltation of another culture" which is ascribed "an unreal, stereotyped and exotic quality".

 History

 Ancient Africa

 In Ancient Egypt, foreigners were conceived of through a complex xenophobic discourse.
 Given ancient Egypt's long history, Egyptians encountered a number of different peoples.
 Peoples living in present-day Greece, Sudan, and Turkey, for instance, were referred to by various names in Egyptian.
-According to one source, "...all the names have at the end the same hieroglyphic sign– a determinative or taxogram– indicating the word-group.
-This is the hieroglyph for a hilly country or the desert– indicating ‘foreign land’ (khaset)...By contrast, Egypt (Kemet/Black land) is written with the determinative for a town.
+According to one source, "...all the names have at the end the same hieroglyphic sign– a determinative or taxogram– indicating the word group.
+This is the hieroglyph for a hilly country or the desert– indicating 'foreign land' (khaset)...By contrast, Egypt (Kemet/Black land) is written with the determinative for a town.
 This indicates that Egyptians regarded their part of the world as cultivated, ordered and civilized, while the other countries were not."
 This indicates an early example of a xenophobic attitude towards other peoples.
 In addition, ancient Egyptian hieroglyphics indicate xenophobic ideas about a necessity to conquer non-Egyptians, with Hittites in particular being referred to as "vile".